-Then you may think to use an excel worksheet in order to shorten time that will be spent for arranging OKR template.
+Then, you may think to use an excel worksheet in order to shorten time that will be spent for arranging OKR template.

 OKR template can also be used as a dashboard for keeping track of each of your team member’s OKRs.
-So, you can still use paper and printer to print company’s OKR, post them to walls to make the walls speak and encourage to achieve key results.
+Therefore, you can still use paper and printer to print company’s OKR, post them to walls to make the walls speak and encourage to achieve key results.

-In conclusion; you should use OKR template for
+In conclusion, you should use OKR template for: